yuyuxu/auction-war-solo/readme.md

       this.cache['reward'] = data['Item']['reward']['S'];
     }
     ```
+  *Solution: * Moved this piece of logic into database.

-- [ ] Put user.log outside user model and into InitializerUtility.Log, add log
+- [x] Put user.log outside user model and into logger.Log, add log
       to file function.
+  *Solution: * Moved this piece of logic into logger.

+- [ ] Finish initializer_questionnaire/IsAnswerCompleted.

+- [ ] Uncomment initializer_quiz/IsSubmitDataValid.

-- [ ] Start putting comment into the code.
+- [ ] Start putting comments into the code wherever it's necessary and
+      export them use jsdoc.

 - [ ] Gradually writing front end pages into ko view model instead of jquery.